cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/04-ODreintwithADLCL.md

 > {: .solution}
 {: .challenge}

-Rerun the ADL file with `CutLang` on the signal, and if possible, ttbar background events as above.
-The ttbar output file `histoOut-ttbartovlq_ttjets.root` you downloaded above has all the histograms of this exercise, so you can optionally use that file to view the resulting histograms.
+Rerun the ADL file with `CutLang` on the signal, and if possible, ttbar background events as you had done above.
+> For ttbar events, if running is slow, you can continue using the `histoOut-ttbartovlq_ttjets.root` file.
+It already contains all the histograms for this exercise, so it can be used to view the resulting histograms.

 Go back to the Jupyter notebook.
 In the `histoinfos` list in the 4th cell, uncomment the names of the histograms you created.
 Rerun the notebook to obtain signal-background comparison histograms.